 Pre-appointment discussion ↓

-Prior to arranging any appointment, we will briefly discuss the nature of your difficulties and decide whether we can help you.
-We will provide you with copies of two documents giving information about our service, terms and conditions and fees to ensure that you are fully informed about the service offered and the costs involved.
-We will also agree where you would prefer to be seen.
-There is no charge for the time spent arranging your initial appointment.
-We aim to offer you an appointment within 2 weeks of you requesting one.
+There is no charge for the time spent discussing your therapy needs with us and arranging any initial appointment.
+Please do contact us by phone or email to outline your difficulties and tell us what you are looking for.
+If we think we can help you, we will provide you with copies of two documents giving information about our service, terms and conditions and fees to ensure that you are fully informed about the services we offer and the costs involved.
+We aim to offer you an appointment within 2 weeks of you receiving our documents and requesting an assessment.

 Initial appointment ↓